SalesforceCommerceCloud/sfcc-ci/README.md

 ```bash
 sfcc-ci auth:login $API_KEY
 ```

-Note, that you have to configure your API client to use redirect url `http://localhost:8080`.

 In an automation scenario (where no user is physically present) authentication is done as follows: